WTC delivers its courses throughout the UK, Channel Islands and Northern Europe through learning and worshipping centres called Hubs.

 Each Hub has a Hub Director (HD) who is responsible for creating a great worshipping and learning environment in the Hub that enables you to feel supported in your studies.
 The HD is a student’s main point of contact with WTC, and WTC’s main point of contact with our host church partner.

-We are excited to be opening new Hubs in Bristol and Northern Ireland in September 2017 and are in conversations with other churches too for new Hub openings in September 2018.
+We are excited to be opening a new Hub in Cambridge in September 2018 and are in conversations with other churches too for new Hub openings in September 2019.
 If you are interested in studying or being involved in a more organisational capacity in any of these locations please do get in touch and we will keep you informed as things progress.

 If you are a church leader and are interested in talking to us to find out more about what it would mean to become a partner and host a Hub, please do .